 For more information on the DofE please follow the link http://www.dofe.org/ and find out why the DofE can make a world of difference to a young person’s life.

-We provide the opportunity for our pupils to do the DofE here at GANF.
+We provide the opportunity for our pupils to take part in DofE here at GANF.
 The DofE is a physical and mental adventure from the beginning to the end.
 You just need to be aged between 14 and 24 and it does not matter what ability you are, we will aim to get you through it, if you put the effort in.
 It is committing but very enjoyable and it will give you many different benefits including certification of participation at varying stages of the award.

 Two of the main benefits are: